MARATHON START LINE

 More specific spectator information for race weekend can be found HERE.

-Timing mats will be placed at the following checkpoints on the Garry Bjorklund Half Marathon racecourse: 3.1M, 6.9M, 8.9M, and 10.9M.
+Timing mats will be placed at the following checkpoints on the Garry Bjorklund Half Marathon racecourse: 3.1M, 6.9M, 9M, 10.9m, and 11.9M.

 Live runner tracking, powered by ASICS, is available through our Grandma’s Marathon mobile app.
-The app can be downloaded anytime on Apple and Android, but live runner tracking will be available only on race day.
+The app can be downloaded HERE on Apple and Android, but live runner tracking will be available only on race day.

 Our event uses the Event Alert System (EAS) to communicate information on current conditions prior to and on race day.
 Participants, spectators, and volunteers should familiarize themselves with the color-coded flags, which will be posted prior to the race at the fitness expo and on race day at the start line and at each water station.
 Updates may also be communicated over public address systems and by race officials.